Home / Quick Links / Security

 Shopping online is fast, convenient and easy.
 It can also be secure, provided you take a few simple steps:

-• Look for a padlock next to the address at the top of your screen, which tells you it's a secure, encrypted connection.
-In most browsers, you can click on the padlock to find out more.
+• Check for a padlock icon next to the address at the top of your screen; this indicates a secure, encrypted connection.
+In most browsers, you can click on the padlock to learn more about the security details.

 • Choose well-known sellers and beware of imitations.
 Anyone can set up a website, so if you’re unsure, seek more information before you buy.
 If a deal looks too good to be true, it probably is.